finalcut/finalcut.github.io/_posts/2012-02-29-php-arraymap-in-practice.markdown

 ---

-Last week I spent some time making sure I understood how map and reduce actually work and what their purposes are. &nbsp;This week I needed to use map while fixing a silly problem. &nbsp;Some of this background info will be pure cruft to most of you but hopefully it will be enlightening in it's own way.
+Last week I spent some time making sure I understood how map and reduce actually work and what their purposes are.
+This week I needed to use map while fixing a silly problem.
+Some of this background info will be pure cruft to most of you but hopefully it will be enlightening in it's own way.

-There is an application somewhere in our organization that utilizes an access database to store a catalog of information. &nbsp;This catalog is then made available for consumption within our web properties via a webservice that is written in php and which returns the data contained within the database in either json or xml format.
+There is an application somewhere in our organization that utilizes an access database to store a catalog of information.
+This catalog is then made available for consumption within our web properties via a webservice that is written in php and which returns the data contained within the database in either json or xml format.

 Here is the basic way the json was being generated previously: